Himanshi-m/Image-Tool/README.md

 2. **Image Cropping**: Provides an interactive cropping tool using `streamlit-cropper` with aspect ratio control.
 3. **Format Conversion**: Converts images to popular formats like JPEG, PNG, BMP, and GIF.
 4. **Enhancement**: Adjust brightness, contrast, sharpness, and color.
+5. **Bulk Background Remover**: Takes bulk images and removes their background.

 ### WHAT I HAVE DONE
 1. Researched tools like `Streamlit` and `Pillow` for image manipulation.